sneha1342/ECON4970-White_Collar_Crimes/README.md

 #### Model 2: Destination Country
 <img src = "https://github.com/sneha1342/ECON4970-White_Collar_Crimes/blob/main/Screenshot%202026-04-26%20132113.png" alt = "Logo" width = "400">

 **Model 2** shows if the destination country - country where illegal funds were sent - predicts illegality.
 Out of 10 countries, Brazil serves as the baseline for all predictions in this model.
-UK has the highest coefficient among all other countries relative to Brazil.
-Ultimately leading to the fact that most probability of transferring the money involved in fraud was in the United Kingdom.
-However, it does not mean that ALL illegal money is sent to the UK.
-Few sources claim that UK has a major hub for secrecy networks expanded internationally.
-This makes UK a strong destination country.
+USA has the highest coefficient among all other countries relative to Brazil.
+Ultimately leading to the fact that most probability of transferring the money involved in fraud was in the United States.
+However, it does not mean that ALL illegal money is sent to the USA.
+Few sources claim that it has liquid fianacial systems with extreme high and financial amounts, which can easily coverup any illegal transaction.
+This makes USA a strong destination country.

 ## Descriptive Analysis -
 #### Figure 5: